kohjonathan/learn-spanish-fast/README.md

 The journey started with a Mexican sister in a small classroom setting.
 With a lot of patience, the teacher taught us our first lessons week after week.
 We did lots of verbal practices, sang Spanish worship songs, exchanged short greetings plus basic phrases.

-**WE MEMORISED SPANISDH PHRASES AND PRACTICED CASUAL CONVERSATIONS WITH EACH OTHER** It seemed that language hacks didn't exist.
+**WE MEMORISED SPANISH PHRASES AND PRACTICED CASUAL CONVERSATIONS WITH EACH OTHER** It seemed that language hacks didn't exist.
 Or back in those days, it wasn't a thing.
 I'm not sure.
 It was slower but the traditional method did work.
 Three months later, we were in Chile and the lessons continued daily with a missionary who had lived in Latin America for like 30 years already.
 The method was similar to that used by the Mexican teacher except that the focus was a bit different.
 We went beyond basic phrases.